How to Promote Your Blog: 21+ Proven Strategies for Growth

 You can get some serious traction on LinkedIn simply by reposting your best stuff there.

-For example, a while ago, I reposted this post on LinkedIn.
+For example, a long time ago, I reposted this post on LinkedIn.

 I literally copied the exact post word-for-word.